Shazia112/ubipredRF/README.md

-# ubipredRF
+UBI_PRED_RF
-Effective Prediction of Ubiquitin Proteins with machine Learning
+Effective Prediction of Ubiquitin Proteins with Machine Learning Code and Supplementary data will be available after the publication of paper.